Table of Contents

 import { Effect } from "effect"

-import { pokeApi, type Pokemon, type FetchError, type JsonError } from "./pokeapi"
+import { PokeApi, type Pokemon, type FetchError, type JsonError } from "./pokeapi"

 import { cacheService } from "./cache"